chesterjzara/svg-map-test/README.md

 ## Unsolved Problems

 If we had more time to work on this app, we would incorporate a third party API to pull in facts and pictures of the countries.
 When the user clicked on a country, it would display pictures, the flag, and some interested facts.

+A advanced goal would be to aggregate information on user travels and use this to drive a suggestion engine of where users may want to visit next.
+Or use intelligent grouping based on commonalities between countries to suggest destinations a user would likely enjoy.